languagesai/documentation/docs/README.md

 #### Drag and drop

 Also, in the same way as you can put words in your lists, you can select words dans drag and drop them to your own lists.
-Finally, you can also merge or nest a list from another user by dropping it on one of your list.
+Finally, you can also merge or nest a list from another user by dropping it on one of your lists.

 ### Languages.ai for teachers and classes

 #### Teacher account

-*Teacher accounts are specific accounts that let teachers share their content (articles, list and words) with their students and enable them to monitor their students' progress*
+*Teacher accounts are specific accounts that let teachers share their content (articles, list and words) with their students and enable them to monitor their students' progress.*

 If you have a teacher account, you will be able to see the classes you are in charge of below your lists: